Slowing down AI, China/Taiwan tensions and good vs bad writing

 Hi, I’m Gavin.
 This is my experimental newsletter that explores thinking - how we might think better and learn together as we do so.

 I hope you like where we go.
-(605 of us now!)
+(1,262! - welcome all new arrivals)

 PS: if you like the newsletter please share it!
 (And I always appreciate tweets about it too!) 🙏

 If you support this newsletter and really like it you can also become a paid subscriber - you get nothing different except the satisfaction of knowing that you’re supporting this irregular (

 Reading list - the best stuff to read

 (The best reads I’ve come across, with excerpts, links, authors and how long it will take to read.
 Climate change, Ukraine and China are the stories at the top so are semi-permanent)